Women at Fourth

 Though we aren't meeting in person at this time, we hope you'll join us online!

 Benevolent Guild has continued to meet at 10:00 a.m. every other Wednesday via Zoom.
-The next meeting is on Wednesday, July 8.
 Contact Anne Ellis for more information.

-Books by Women took a break in April but resumed meeting in May via Zoom.
-Meetings take place on second Tuesdays of the month from 6:00 to 7:15 p.m.
+Books by Women meets via Zoom on second Tuesdays of the month from 6:00 to 7:15 p.m.
 Contact Anne Ellis for more information.
 Details and a reading list are available here.

 Blue Bow Campaign